MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxstreams/nf-acxstreams-acxstreaminitassignacxrtstreamcallbacks.md

 ### -param StreamInit

-Defined by a ACXSTREAM_INIT object, that is used to define the stream initialization.
+Address of a ACXSTREAM_INIT object used to define the stream initialization parameters.

 ### -param RtStreamCallbacks